 Here are some more raw dog food benefits:

-And one of the most important advantages to feeding a raw dog food diet (at least to me and my dog, Justice)...
+And one of the most important advantages to feeding a raw dog food diet (at least it was to me and my dog, Justice)...

-Raw diets are free from preservatives and colouring, and most are grain free and human grade.
-I feed my own dog a Big Country Raw rabbit and turkey diet.
-She has allergies, and the poor girl used to scratch.
+Raw diets are free from preservatives and coloring, and most are grain free and human grade.
+I fed my own dog a Big Country Raw rabbit and turkey diet.
+She had allergies, and the poor girl used to scratch.
 All.
 The.
 Time.
 To any owner dealing with an itchy pet, this raw dog food benefit is in itself a huge incentive to make the switch!

 Needless to say, all dogs can and will benefit from being able to eat the way they were designed - on a raw meat diet.
 There are so many benefits that your dog can enjoy, and you can have peace of mind knowing that you are providing your dog with the best diet possible.